ogamespec/ogame-opensource/Wiki/en/jstimer.md

 - /game/js/utilities.json: Included in most of the pages.
 Contains an implementation of t(). :warning: Works with slowdown, see bug below.
 - /game/pages/buildings.php: Fleet and defense construction queue.
 The script is integrated in HTML.
 Kind of does not contain a bug with slowdown.
 - /game/pages/b_building.php: Building construction queue.
 Script integrated into HTML; :warning: Works with slowdown, see bug below.
+- /game/pages/overview.php: Building construction in Overview.
+The method is called t_building(). :warning: Works with slowdown, see bug below.

 ## Timer slowdown bug